 His most recent book is Consuming Race (2014), which offers some new ways of thinking about the centrality of race to our lives.
 The Politics of Multiculturalism (2009) explores the way antiracism has shaped governmental practices in twenty-first century Britain.

-His work has been featured in national and international news media, and Ben has appeared on BBC Radio 4, Germany's Deutschlandfunk and Australia’s ABC Radio National and Voice of Islam radio.
+His work has been featured in national and international news media, and Ben has appeared on BBC Radio 4, Germany's Deutschlandfunk, Australia’s ABC Radio National and Voice of Islam radio.
 He has written for numerous blogs and websites, including The Guardian’s Comment is Free.